 - Preheat oven to 375 degrees

-- Add in the flour mixture to the butter mixture and mix well.
+- Add the flour mixture to the butter mixture and mix until well combined.

-- Roll into balls or drop by teaspoonful onto an ungreased cookie sheet.
+- Roll dough into balls or drop by the teaspoonful onto an ungreased cookie sheet.

-- Add about ¼ teaspoon of jam to the center of each cookie.
+- Add about 1/4 a teaspoon of jam into each depression in the cookie dough.

-- Bake 375 degrees for 7-9 minutes, just until cookies are set and the bottoms are slightly browned.
+- Bake at 375 degrees for about 7-9 minutes, or until cookies are set and the bottoms are lightly browned.

-- Cool on baking sheet a few minutes then move to a wire rack to cool.
+- Cool on baking sheet for several minutes then remove to a wire rack to finish cooling.